donbright/rust-lang-cheat-sheet/README.md

-v.remove(1);                  // remove the nth item from a vector... v.append(u);                  // append v with u (u becomes [], both mutable) v.extend(u);                  // extend v with u (v owns u, u can be immut) let vs = v.len();             // length of vector let (p,d,q) = (4,5,6);        // tuple is a way to assign multiple variables print("{}",p);                // you can use them alone after assignment
+v.remove(1);                  // remove the nth item from a vector... v.append(u);                  // append v with u (u becomes [], both mutable) v.extend(u);                  // extend v with u (v owns u, u can be immut) v.resize(200,0);              // make vector have 200 elements, set them to 0 let vs = v.len();             // length of vector let (p,d,q) = (4,5,6);        // tuple is a way to assign multiple variables print("{}",p);                // you can use them alone after assignment